MaksimVitalyevich/TelegramAIAssistant/README.md

 2. Open useful websites;
 3. Tell facts or jokes;
 4. Offer some mini-games;
-5. Edit user profiles.
+5. Edit user profiles;
+6. Analyze Documents/Files.
-Telegramm-Bot was written on C# by used API's: "Telegram-Bot API", "OpenAI API", "Configuration Manager".
+Telegramm-Bot was written on C# by used API's: "Telegram-Bot API", "DeepInfra API", "Configuration Manager".
 As a bonus - he can log all messages into determined directory, by help of my library "LoggerLibrary"!
+*Why i used DeepInfra API instead of OpenAI?*
+Because DeepInfra offers free-to-use daily requests on estimated max 2048 tokens!
+OpenAI, unfortunately, requires payment upon registrating any API key & even having free quota is not enough for public demonstration.
+On DeepInfra.com you can easily find tons of demo AI-models for public use!

 ## Used Patterns:
 Update, Factory, State, Builder, Command